enderandpeter/koala-challenge/README.md

 # Restaurant Data Parser

-A REST API for obtaining data from restaurant locations that store their data very differently.
+A REST API made with [Lumen](https://lumen.laravel.com) for obtaining data from restaurant locations that store their data very differently.

 ## Requirements